 The GMC has published guidance on intimate examinations and chaperones.
-This sets out the details around circumstances when and why a patient may require a chaperone and considerations that should be given.
-The GMC guidance is guidance only and not a mandate.
-If a GP wishes not to follow this guidance they should risk-assess the situation and record their logic or discussion clearly.
-However, even by doing this rather than following the guidance, they will put themselves at risk.
+It provides a framework for all health care professionals.
+This sets out when and why a patient may need a chaperone and considerations that should be given.
+It is guidance only and not a mandate.
+If a GP wishes not to follow this guidance they should risk-assess the situation.
+They should record their logic or discussion clearly.
+Even by doing this rather than following the guidance, they will put themselves at risk.

 Why is a chaperone needed?

 All medical consultations, examinations and investigations are potentially distressing.
-Patients can find examinations, investigations or photography involving the breasts, genitalia or rectum particularly intrusive (these examinations are collectively referred to as 'intimate examinations').
-Also consultations involving dimmed lights, when patients have to undress or if they need to be touched may make them feel vulnerable.
+Patients can find examinations, investigations or photography involving the breasts, genitalia or rectum particularly intrusive.
+These examinations are called 'intimate examinations'.
+Cultural factors should be considered.
+This is important when examinations are performed by members of the opposite sex.
+Also, any consultations where patients may feel vulnerable.

-For most patients, respect, explanation, consent and privacy take precedence over the need for a chaperone.
-The presence of a chaperone does not remove the need for adequate explanation and courtesy and neither can it provide full assurance that the procedure or examination is conducted appropriately.
+For most patients and procedures, respect, explanation, consent and privacy are all they need.
+They take precedence over the need for a chaperone.
+A chaperone does not remove the need for adequate explanation and courtesy.
+Neither can it provide full assurance that the procedure or examination is conducted appropriately.

 It is important that children and young people are provided with chaperones.
-The GMC guidance states that a relative or friend of the patient is not an impartial observer and so would not usually be a suitable chaperone.
+The GMC guidance states that a relative or friend of the patient is not an impartial observer.
+They would not usually be a suitable chaperone.
 There may be circumstances when a young person does not wish to have a chaperone.
-The reasons for this should be made clear and recorded.
+The reasons for this should be clear and recorded.

 Offering a chaperone

-The chaperone policy should be clearly advertised through patient information leaflets, websites (where available) and on notice boards.
+The chaperone policy should be clearly advertised through:

 All patients should routinely be offered a chaperone during any consultation or procedure.
-This does not mean that every consultation needs to be interrupted in order to ask if the patient wants a chaperone to be present.
-The offer of chaperone should be made clear to the patient before any procedure, ideally at the time of booking the appointment.
+This does not mean that every consultation needs to be interrupted to ask if the patient wants a chaperone to be present.
+The offer of chaperone should be clear to the patient before any procedure.
+Ideally at the time of booking the appointment.

 For children and young people, their parents, relatives and carers should be made aware of the policy and why this is important.